 ReWalk is a breakthrough product that can fundamentally change the health and life experiences of users.
 Published clinical studies demonstrate ReWalk's ability to deliver a natural gait and functional walking speed.
 ReWalk's patented tilt-sensor technology and an on-board computer and motion sensors drive motorized legs that power knee and hip movement and allow self-initiated walking.
 ReWalk controls movement using subtle changes in the user's center of gravity.
 A forward tilt of the upper body is sensed by the system, which initiates the first step.
 Repeated body shifting generates a sequence of steps, which allows natural ambulation with functional walking speed.
-While ReWalk does not allow side-to-side actuation, users are able to turn by shifting their weight to the side.
-ReWalk also allows users to sit, stand, and, in some cases, climb and descend stairs.
+ReWalk also allows users to sit, stand, turn, and, in some cases, climb and descend stairs.